Hepatitis A from £49 per dose

 - Children: The vaccine is suitable for children over the age of one.

-- Additional precautions: You need to practise food safety while in an area where hepatitis A is endemic.
+- Additional precautions: You need to practise food safety as well as water and hand hygiene while in an area where hepatitis A is endemic.

 - Risk if you contract hepatitis A: Hepatitis A can cause mild to severe symptoms, including fever and digestive issues.
-Rarely it can cause complications such as liver failure.
+It can cause complications such as liver failure.

 |Doses per course||1|